dhomoney/Homoney-Articles/pci-dss-4-apis-and-you.md

 ## Final Thoughts

 PCI DSS 4.0 has many new requirements that are going to change how PCI is thought of.
-Gone are the days where putting a Web Application Firewall in place was all one needed to alleviate the burden of annual code reviews.
+Gone are the days when putting a Web Application Firewall in place was all one needed to alleviate the burden of annual code reviews.
 The clarion call for security prioritization and training echoes throughout Requirement 6.
 This is a long overdue revision finally brings PCI DSS into the modern era and takes security seriously.